zeinabhakimi/CSE583-FinalProject/README.md

 ## FrameWork

-The main framework that I used was Nvidia Digits with Caffe in backend
+The main framework that I used was Nvidia Digits with Caffe in backend.
+Here is the link for [Digit](https://github.com/zeinabhakimi/DIGITS) instalation guide.

 ## Dataset